Swaggering Pats stifle Falcons 25-0 for 5th straight victory

 Van Noy dropped back into coverage to pick off a pass that was intended for Russell Gage, returning it for the TD that finished off the scoring.

-The Falcons then sent on third-string quarterback Feleipe Franks, who received the same treatment from the New England defense.
+The Falcons then sent in third-string quarterback Feleipe Franks, who received the same treatment from the New England defense.

 On his only play, Franks was intercepted by Adrian Phillips.